rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 grinding the processing of all requests to a halt.

 Rather than spawning unlimited threads, then, we’ll have a fixed number of threads waiting in the pool.
-As requests come in, they'll be sent to the pool for processing.
+As requests come in, they’ll be sent to the pool for processing.
 The pool will maintain a queue of incoming requests.
 Each of the threads in the pool will pop a request off of this queue, handle the request, and then ask the queue for another request.
 With this design, we can